When it comes to finding hosting packages, sometimes it pays to go with the wisdom of the crowd.

 Although you may be tempted by a young startup that has solid hardware and claims great uptimes at bargain rates, don’t be.
 You don’t know how their network will hold up to growth and any security threats it may face along the way.

-Instead, you should choose from the many well-established hosting providers that are in business.
+Instead, you should choose from the many well-established web hosting companies that are in business.

-The largest hosting providers online today have withstood the test of time and show that they can provide you with great service.
+The largest web hosting companies online today have withstood the test of time and show that they can provide you with great service.
 They’ve grown into highly respected global powerhouses that are worthy of your attention.

 IPage offers shared web hosting with a drag-and-drop free website builder.
 This means you can create a site without ever knowing how to do any coding.